Genetic code: Codon usage bias

 The frequency of codons, also known as codon usage bias, can vary from species to species with functional implications for the control of translation.
 The codon varies by organism; for example, most common proline codon in E. coli is CCG, whereas in humans this is the least used proline codon.

 Alternative genetic codes

 Non-standard amino acids

 In some proteins, non-standard amino acids are substituted for standard stop codons, depending on associated signal sequences in the messenger RNA.
 For example, UGA can code for selenocysteine and UAG can code for pyrrolysine.
 Selenocysteine came to be seen as the 21st amino acid, and pyrrolysine as the 22nd.
-Unlike selenocysteine, pyrrolysine-encoded UAG is translated with the participation of a dedicated aminoacyl-tRNA synthetase.
 Both selenocysteine and pyrrolysine may be present in the same organism.
 Although the genetic code is normally fixed in an organism, the achaeal prokaryote Acetohalobium arabaticum can expand its genetic code from 20 to 21 amino acids (by including pyrrolysine) under different conditions of growth.